MIPT-Oulu/Radiographic-Hip-OA-DL-Trainer/README.md

 # Hip-OA-from-Radiographs-MATLAB-
-MATLAB code for training a CNN using transfer learning for radiographic hip osteoarthritis extraction
+MATLAB code for training a CNN using transfer learning for radiographic hip osteoarthritic features extraction

 This code takes two classes (default) to train a pretained CNN Resnet18 (default) to extract radiogrpahic features of hip osteorathritis.

+(c) Robel Gebre.
+University of Oulu <br />
+2021

 # How to run
 Step 1: Set the path for datasets and import as imageDatastores <br />